MaybeThisIsRu/mattermost-monokai-dark-theme/README.md

 ...ish.
 Monokai-ish.

+Screenshots are available on [my blog post](https://rusingh.com/2021/04/08/monokai-dark-theme-for-mattermost/).

 Reading on GitHub?
-See [my Gitea](https://git.rusingh.com/hirusi/mattermost-monokai-dark-theme) for source.
-I push to GitHub manually now and then, but sometimes I forget, and that's OK.
+Be sure to check out [my Gitea](https://git.rusingh.com/hirusi/mattermost-monokai-dark-theme) for the latest.

-Reading on Gitea, want to contribute but too overwhelmed?
-Here's [the GitHub](https://github.com/hirusi/mattermost-monokai-dark-theme).
+Reading on Gitea?
+Want to contribute but too overwhelmed?
+Here's [GitHub](https://github.com/hirusi/mattermost-monokai-dark-theme).
+I'll accept PRs on there and push to my Gitea.

 ## Motivation